Neluxx/enviro-node-pi/README.md

-# raspberrypi-sensor-api
+# enviro-node-pi
-A python flask API to retrieve sensor data from the Raspberry Pi
+Python Flask application for collecting environmental sensor data on a Raspberry Pi and sending it to a central hub.